sirex/configlog/README.rst

 configlog
 =========

-A tool to make python logging configuration easier with sane defauls.
+Eache to use python logging configuration with sane defaults.

 Quick start